 At St Mary's School, we hold the care, safety and wellbeing of children and young people as a central and fundamental responsibility of our school.
-Our commitment is drawn from and inherent in the teaching and mission of Jesus Christ, with love, justice and the sanctity of each human person at the heart of the gospel (CECV Commitment Statement to Child Safety).
-Mr Chris Prockter is our Child Safety Officer.
+Our commitment is drawn from and inherent in the teaching and mission of Jesus Christ, with love, justice and the sanctity of each human person at the heart of the gospel (VCEA Commitment Statement to Child Safety).
+VCEA Commitment Statement to Child Safety Mr Chris Prockter is our Child Safety Officer.